DeadDuck83/gifTastic/README.md

   * [Animate.css] - This is for the simple animations
   * [Google Fonts] - For good web fonts
   * [Font Awesome] - This is for the icons
-  * [Bootstrap] - This is for the HTML and CSS framework
+  * [Twitter Bootstrap] - This is for the HTML and CSS framework